Configure TLS Encryption for BeeGFS 8

 -

-Creating a local Certificate Authority: Creating a local Certificate Authority and using it to sign certificates for your BeeGFS services.
+Creating a local Certificate Authority: Create a local Certificate Authority and use it to sign certificates for your BeeGFS services.
 This approach is suitable for environments where you want to manage your own trust chain without relying on an external CA.

 -

 TLS Disabled: Disable TLS entirely for environments where encryption is not required or for troubleshooting.
-This is discouraged as it exposes potentially sensitive information about the internal file system structure and configuration as cleartext.
+Avoid this option in production environments because it exposes potentially sensitive information about the file system structure and configuration as cleartext.

 Choose the method that best suits your environment and organizational policies.
 Refer to the BeeGFS TLS documentation for additional details.